Liudmila Samsonova: 2021: Maiden WTA Tour title, Wimbledon fourth round, top 50 debut

 By virtue of her Berlin run, she also received a wildcard into the main draw of Wimbledon, making her debut in the main draw.
-There, she rode on her momentum and reached the fourth round of a Grand Slam for the first time in her career after defeating the giant-killing Kaia Kanepi, 22nd seed Jessica Pegula and former Grand Slam champion Sloane Stephens in three sets.
-In her first appearance in the second week of a major, she lost to eventual finalist Karolína Plíšková in straight sets.
+There, she rode on her momentum and reached the fourth round of a major for the first time in her career, after defeating the giant-killing Kaia Kanepi, 22nd seed Jessica Pegula and former Grand Slam champion, Sloane Stephens, in three sets.
+In her first appearance in the second week of a major, she lost to eventual finalist Karolína Plíšková, in straight sets.
 Following this best run in her career, she made her top 60 debut.

-Contesting the main draws of the Canadian Open and the Western and Southern Open for the first time in her career, Samsonova recorded a good win over top-20 player Elena Rybakina but lost to Sara Sorribes Tormo and Victoria Azarenka, respectively.
+Contesting the main draws of the Canadian Open and the Western & Southern Open for the first time in her career, Samsonova recorded a good win over top-20 player Elena Rybakina but lost to Sara Sorribes Tormo and Victoria Azarenka, respectively.
 Samsonova won her first main-draw match at the US Open over Katie Boulter.

-Samsonova, seeded seventh at the Luxembourg Open, defeated Misaki Doi and Océane Dodin to reach her first quarterfinal since Berlin.
+Seeded seventh at the Luxembourg Open, she defeated Misaki Doi and Océane Dodin to reach her first quarterfinal since Berlin.
 There, she stunned the top seed Bencic once again, prevailing in straight sets.
-She lost to Jeļena Ostapenko in the semifinals, but reached another new career-high ranking after the tournament.
-Samsonova made her main-draw debut at the Indian Wells Open, triumphing over Kateryna Kozlova in the first round, but fell to compatriot Kudermetova in the second round.
+Samsonova lost to Jeļena Ostapenko in the semifinals, but reached another new career-high ranking after the tournament.
+She made her main-draw debut at the Indian Wells Open, triumphing over Kateryna Kozlova in the first round, but fell to compatriot Kudermetova in the second round.

-She lost to Ajla Tomljanović in the first round of the Kremlin Cup.
-Samsonova then reached the semifinals of the Courmayeur Ladies Open but lost to Tauson once again, this time after having five match points.
+Samsonova lost to Ajla Tomljanović in the first round of the Kremlin Cup, then reached the semifinals of the Courmayeur Ladies Open but lost to Tauson once again, this time after having five match points.
 Nonetheless, she managed to make her top 40 debut after the tournament.
 She ended season at the BJK Cup Finals, making her debut in the tournament but played a pivotal role in clinching the title for Russia as she went unbeaten throughout the week.
 She clinched singles wins over Sloane Stephens and Belinda Bencic and extended her head-to-head record against both players to 3–0.
 She also partnered Veronika Kudermetova and won all six sets they contested, defeating Canada, France and the United States.